greg-raven/Department-21/_posts/2009-01-21-scientific-product-labeling.md

 HANDLE WITH EXTREME CARE: This product contains minute electrically charged particles moving at velocities in excess of five hundred million miles per hour.

-CONSUMER NOTICE: Because of the “Heisenberg Uncertainty Principle,” it is impossible for the consumer to find out at the same time both precisely where this product is and how fast it is moving.
+CONSUMER NOTICE: Because of the "Heisenberg Uncertainty Principle," it is impossible for the consumer to find out at the same time both precisely where this product is and how fast it is moving.
 (Note: This one is optional on the grounds that Heisenberg was never quite sure that his principle was correct).

-ADVISORY: There is an extremely small but nonzero chance that, through a process know as “tunneling,” this product may spontaneously disappear from its present location and reappear at any random place in the universe, including your neighbor’s domicile.
+ADVISORY: There is an extremely small but nonzero chance that, through a process know as "tunneling," this product may spontaneously disappear from its present location and reappear at any random place in the universe, including your neighbor's domicile.
 The manufacturer will not be responsible for any damages or inconvenience that may result.

 READ THIS BEFORE OPENING PACKAGE: According to certain suggested versions of the grand unified theory, the primary particles constituting this product may decay to nothingness within the next four hundred million years.